jkuatagges/IoT/LEDs Bread Board/README.md

 `import RPi.GPIO as GPIO`

 The first line tells the Python interpreter (the thing that runs the Python code) that it will be using a ‘library’ that will tell it how to work with the Raspberry Pi’s GPIO pins.

+`import time`

+The [time python library](https://pypi.org/project/time/) is used when doing anythin time-dependant. e.g turn our LED after some time then off after some time again, on and off, timely.